 Back-to-school shopping means family fun time!

-One of the ways we make going back to school fun for our kids is involving them in the back to school shopping.
-Whether you shop online or price match at your local stores, take your kids along and let them be part of the selection process when you can.
+One of the ways we make going back to school fun for our kids is involving them in the back to school shopping. consider purchasing blackout curtains/panels for your children’s bedroom windows. or price match at your local stores, take your kids along and let them be part of the selection process when you can.

 Create a homework station:

-Dedicate a space in your home specifically for homework and school projects like the one shown here and in the image above.
+Dedicate a space in your home specifically for homework and school projects like the one shown here.
 Have everything your kids will need to finish their tasks such as; pencils, pens, rulers, markers, glue sticks, calculator etc. This will hopefully cut down on the “MOM where’s a pencillllll!
 I can’t do my homework nowwww!”
 Not that I’ve ever had that shouting match before… eh, hem.

 Chill out moms and dads!

 Ever heard the saying “If mama ain’t happy ain’t NOBODY happy”?
 Well, there’s a reason for this.
 When I am stressed to the max it affects the way I react to everything.
 I constantly have to remind myself to B.R.E.A.T.H.E!
 You can’t teach your kids how to handle stress and anxiety if you are obviously not handling it yourself.
 I need that reminder more than most of you reading it believe me!
 If my kids sense my anxiety or stress then they too become anxious and stressed out.
 Even if I am stressed I try my hardest to put on a good show in front of my kids by slapping on a happy face and making my kids laugh as much as possible.
 Before I know it the show becomes a reality and I really DO feel better!
 Funny how that works huh?
 I am trying to ease my kids into back to school by talking about it and encouraging healthy, positive discussions and addressing their concerns head on.
 Especially with the start of a new school and a new town!
 I don’t know about you but I could use ALL the energy I can get when school starts again!
-My kids are back in school August 8th if you can believe that!
-Seems so early, when do your kids start school?
+I’m always amazed at the variety of times my online friend’s children are back to school.
+When do your kids start school?

 One of the things I’ve been trying recently is maintaining a healthier lifestyle by eating less junk and healthier foods as well as getting more exercise.
 I’m also trying to get back to relaxing myself through mindful meditation and yoga to help strengthen my back and keep me calmer and less stressed out.
 It’s a good reminder that in order to take care of our families, we need to first take care of ourselves.
 Like the oxygen mask on an airline flight, first place your mask on, than your child’s.